Skip to content

 EMAIL: info@tiscookislands.org

-VISIT: Visit us at our office, located between Bamboo Jacks Restaurant and Rarotonga Printing, close to the main part of town.
+VISIT: Visit us at our office located on the main road next to Rarotonga Printing, close to the main part of town.
 Look for the orange sign.